asekerefe/Expandicon/README.md

 <code>Console.getSingleton().registerGameObject("box", gameObject);</code>

-Now, defined commands can be run on 'box' game object.
-For instance, you can type '<b>setposition box 0 10 0</b>' to set its position to (0,10,0)
+Now, defined commands can be run on box game object.
+For instance, you can type <b>setposition box 0 10 0</b> to set its position to (0,10,0)

 Commands